 Vessels arriving at Saudi Aramco Ports, possessing two (2) accommodation ladders shall carry such equipment on each side.
-If the vessel has only one (1) accommodation ladder then that equipment should be capable of being transferred for use on either side.
-(SOLAS 1974)
+If the vessel has only one (1) accommodation ladder then that equipment must be capable of being transferred for use on either side.